mui/material-ui/docs/src/pages/guides/migration-v3/migration-v3.md

 ### Update Material-UI Styles version

-If you are previously using `@material-ui/styles` with v3 you need to update your `package.json` to use the latest version of Material-UI Styles.
+If you were previously using `@material-ui/styles` with v3 you need to update your `package.json` to use the latest version of Material-UI Styles.

 ```json
 "dependencies": {